• Blog

 Careful monitoring of a horse or pony’s diet is key to preventing any laminitis episodes as obesity is one of the biggest contributing factors:

-• Horses that are prone, should be fed diets low in starch and sugar with restricted/well managed grass intake – use of muzzles, strip grazing, bare paddocks with supplemented hay.
+Horses that are prone, should be fed diets low in starch and sugar with restricted/well managed grass intake – use of:

-• Often sugar levels are lower at night so overnight turnout can be more beneficial than daytime turnout.
+Often sugar levels are lower at night so overnight turnout may be more suitable for some equines.

 Regular exercise and weighing